There is gold inside the device from where you are reading this SD Bullion blog post.

 Of the typical 3,000 metric tonnes of newly mined gold ore per year, some 300 tonnes of gold goes into producing high-end electronics (some may too come from another 1,000 tonnes annually recycled gold).

-Gold coats parts inside the computer or smartphone you are reading this fr.
+Gold coats parts inside the computer or smartphone you are reading this from.

 How much Gold is in a Computer?